-Moreover, following the submission of the action plan on the project for doubling the generation capacities and expanding of network, the EU Office has expressed readiness to finance the project with EUR 13 million under IPA 2020, while the European Investment Bank is ready to give a loan of EUR 12 million to double the generating capacity.
-Also, PE "Termokos" JSC for the project of doubling of generation capacities and expanding of network within IPA 2020 commits for co-financing of the project from 2021-2025 with EUR 500,000.00 per year in total EUR 2.5 million.
+Following the submission of the action plan on the project for doubling the generation capacities and expanding of network, the EU Office has expressed readiness to finance the project with EUR 13 million under IPA 2020, while the European Investment Bank is ready to give a loan of EUR 12 million to double the generating capacity.
+In addition, POE Termokos JSC for the project of doubling of generation capacities and expanding of network within IPA 2020 commits for co-financing of the project from 2021-2025 with EUR 500,000.00 per year in total EUR 2.5 million.

 POE "City District Heating" JSC Gjakova is the beneficiary of the funds allocated under the IPA II 2015 programme, for the construction of a biomass heating plant with co-generation technology.
 The contract for design and construction was signed with the Austrian company URBAS in the amount of EUR 13,978,180.63, while for the supervision of the works a contract was signed with the company EGIS International in the amount of EUR 850,000.00.
-According to the dynamic plan of works, it is expected that most of the project will be completed during 2020 and the beginning of 2021 with the full functioning of the biomass heating plant with co-generation technology - CHP.
+According to the dynamic work plan until June 2021 all tests have been performed.
+The supply of Biomass has started from July and "Ngrohtorja e Qytetit" JSC since 22 October has started providing heating, where the possibility of measurements for environmental permits has been used.
+After submitting the measurement reports, the environmental permit was obtained for the two thermal boilers with which the operation is continuing.